Skip to main content

 “I thought you were worn out.”

 “You say what you think before thinking whether you should say it.”
-She chuckled pulling him closer.
+She chuckled, pulling him closer.
 “I like that.”

-He discovered how she was open to many things other women he had been with refused and thought of as taboos.
-He discovered she did not feel disrespected because he lusted on her and did not care about who she was.
+He discovered how she was open to many things that other women he had been with refused and thought of as taboos.
+He discovered she did not feel disrespected because he lusted after her and did not care about who she was.
 He found it enigmatic for someone to have so much self-confidence.
 A part of him wanted the night to continue even if they were worn out.
 They could start again.
 But time seemed to move faster than it usually did.

 Pratap was startled as his phone rang.
 It was his mother.
 He groaned a little as his eyes fell on the time again.
 He was late for the meeting.
 He had to hurry home.

 “I liked the ideas.
 My team will work for you and show you your new work desks.
-But let me be honest here, my son is looking after the particular project so he will have the ultimate say.
-She eyed her watch and murmured “And he is late to work today.
+But let me be honest here, my son is looking after the particular project, so he will have the ultimate say.
+She eyed her watch and murmured, “And he is late to work today.
 Mondays as usual.”

 Ajabdeh had kept her box of things down on the empty cubicle beside Kiran’s when a man in his mid-30s approached her.